 The occasion leading to Randulf writing the account was a visit from von Westen in January 1723, bringing with him several drums including this one.
 The text is dated to March that year, and consists of two parts.
 The shorter first part is the interpretation of the drum, reworked and interspersed with commentary and digressions.
 The longer second part is an account of Sámi beliefs and ritual practices, and is referred to in the text as the account proper.
 As it makes several references back to the interpretation of the drum, it must have been written after this.

 The manuscript text refers to an accompanying illustration of the drum, and some of the copies include such a drawing.
-Unfortunately, the copies are not published or available electronically, and I have only found reproductions of three of these drawings.
+Unfortunately, not all of these copies are published or available electronically, and I have neither been able to find a complete list of illustrations nor to locate good reproductions of all I know to exist.

 Accompanying one of the copies without such a drawing, XA Qv.
 374 in NTNU University Library, is a single leaf from von Westen’s diary from his third missionary journey in 1722–23.
 This forms two pairs of consecutive pages, of which only the first pair is relevant to this drum.
 The first page describes the circumstances of Sjur’s involvement with the drum.
 The text mentions a drawing of the drum having been made on an earlier page in the diary, which is now lost.
 In the following this will be denoted *A₁.
 Immediately following this comment is a second drawing of the drum, rather crudely made, which will be denoted A₂.
 A letter is written beside each figure, presumably as a key to a list of explanations.
 This list does not itself survive, but was presumably used by Randulf.

-Of three drawings accompanying copies of the text, the version that is clearly closest to the original is unfortunately only known to me through a reproduction of unkown fidelity in Nordiska fornlemningar, volume 1, published by Johan Gustaf Liljegren and Carl Georg Brunius in 1823, denoted B₁.
+Of three drawings accompanying copies of the text, the version that is clearly closest to the original is unfortunately only known to me through a reproduction of unkown fidelity in Nordiska fornlemningar, volume 1, published by Johan Gustaf Liljegren and Carl Georg Brunius in 1823, here denoted B₁.
 Intermediate between this and the other versions is one found in the manuscript XA Qv.
 23 in NTNU University Library, where it is accompanied not by the Nærøy manuscript text, but the drawing and interpretation of another drum.
 Since that drum originated in the region neighbouring Nærøy, and is stated to only having been given up after two years of negotiations with its owner, it could hardly have been one of the drums brought by von Westen; it is more likely that it was Randulf himself who confiscated it.
+Additional symbols referred to in the account is drawn on its reverse, proving that it was originally intended to accompany a copy of the manuscript.
 This version of the drawing is denoted B₂, and as a group, these two versions are denoted B.

 There is a minor error in B₁, where the object held by the